inehemiasm/Vibe-coding-Trivia-App/ARCHITECTURE.md

 ## Navigation Pattern

 Navigation uses Jetpack Compose Navigation with type-safe routes.
-When transitioning between screens in a quiz flow, we pass unique identifiers (like `categoryId` or `quizResultId`) and fetch necessary data in the destination ViewModel to ensure state consistency.
+- **Backstack Management**: When a quiz is finished, the question screen is popped from the backstack (`inclusive = true`) so that "Back" from the results screen leads to the Home screen, not the last question.

 ---